ThreeSixtyGiving/standard/documentation/individuals/publisher-guidance.md

 A publishing organisation can decide to stop publishing data and/or can remove the data from their website at any time, however the information that has been published may still be held and used by anyone who has already downloaded it.

 For publishers intending to publish grants to individuals the goal is to ensure that no information is shared in 360Giving data that could allow an individual to be identified.
-However, in the event that data is published that needs to be removed to prevent or limit a breach of privacy, 360Giving will follow our <a href ="https://www.threesixtygiving.org/take-down-policy/" target ="_blank">Take down policy</a> for the data linked from our <a href="https://data.threesixtygiving.org/" target="_blank">Data Registry</a> and loaded into our tools, so we will remove any published data on request.
+However, in the event that data is published that needs to be removed to prevent or limit a breach of privacy, 360Giving will follow our <a href ="https://www.360giving.org/legal-policies/take-down-policy/" target ="_blank">Take down policy</a> for the data linked from our Data Registry and loaded into our tools, so we will remove any published data on request.

 ## Prepare and format your data
 ### Introduction